bytefish/bytefish.de/blog/elasticsearch_java.md

 ### Converting between the CSV and Elasticsearch model ###

 What's left is converting between the CSV data and the object-oriented JSON document.

-This is done by implementing a simple ``LocalWeatherDataConverter`` class, that takes the flat CSV ``Station`` and ``LocalWeatherData`` and builds the hierachial Elasticsearch model.
+This is done by implementing a ``LocalWeatherDataConverter`` class, that takes the flat CSV ``Station`` and ``LocalWeatherData`` and builds the hierachial Elasticsearch model.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.